When you’re developing original comic IPs, what your writing about is far more important than how you write it.

 But if commercial sales are important to you.
 If developing an IP that actually has a chance of gaining traction is important to you, you need to put all your time, energy, money and effort into the incredible ideas–nothing less.

-But you love all your babies–how do you recognize the best from the rubbish?
+Of course, you love all your babies–so how do you recognize the best from the rubbish?

 Here’s a quick litmous configuration test (the earlier on in your process you run it, the better):

-1) If you can’t create a logline for your story, the odds are you’ve got a weak one.
+- If you can’t create a logline for your story, the odds are you’ve got a weak story.

 Do they squirm and grimace for your horror story?